Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: An explicit example

 We can solve the flux constraints after determining the geometry.
+First we focus on vertical flux.
 Let us analyze the constraint from primitivity.
+The independent $S_{i\alpha}$ are $S_{i(B\cdot F_\sigma)},S_{i(B\cdot F_S)},S_{i(B\cdot F_F)}$, while $S_{i\Sigma}$ is a linear combination of the former three.
+Using the intersection numbers, we see that the triple intersection form $M^B_{\alpha\beta}$ has one positive and two negative directions, so primitivity can be satisfied.
 As explained in Section \ref{subsec:primitive}, we focus on the K\"ahler form of the base $J_B$, which can be expanded using a basis of base divisors (recall that in this case as noted above, $H^{1,1}\left(B,\mathbb{Z}\right)\cong H^{1,1}\left(X,\mathbb{Z}\right)$):

 where $t_{1},t_{2},t_{3},t_{4}$ are linear combinations of K\"ahler moduli, and may be negative inside the K\"ahler cone of $B$ in general.
 While determining the exact K\"ahler cone of a hypersurface in a toric variety can be subtle, the K\"ahler cone of $B$ must contain that of $X$ \cite{Demirtas:2018akl}.
 For simplicity, we look for a solution of the primitivity constraints in the K\"ahler cone of $X$ only.
 First, the K\"ahler cone of $X$ can be obtained from the Mori cone, which is spanned by $F_\sigma\cdot F_S\cdot F_F,\sigma_A\cdot F_\sigma\cdot F_S,\sigma_A\cdot F_\sigma\cdot F_F,\sigma_A\cdot F_S\cdot F_F$.
 By computing the dual cone, we see that the interior of the K\"ahler cone of $X$ corresponds to $t_{1},t_{2},t_{3},t_{4}>0$.
 Now primitivity implies that for all $i$